padmasri618/Task4---SQL-for-Data-Analysis/README.md

 ## Objective
---The objective of this task is to demonstrate SQL skills by performing data analysis on an eCommerce dataset.
-This includes writing optimized SQL queries using joins, aggregate functions, views, and indexes.
-The goal is to derive meaningful insights such as sales trends, customer revenue, and country-wise performance.
+-- The objective of this task is to demonstrate SQL skills by performing data analysis on an eCommerce dataset.
+This includes writing optimized SQL queries using joins, aggregate functions, views, and indexes. ----- The goal is to derive meaningful insights such as sales trends, customer revenue, and country-wise performance.
 ## Code used
 --create schema ecommerce;
-CREATE TABLE ecommerce_orders (
+-- CREATE TABLE ecommerce_orders (
     InvoiceNo VARCHAR(20),
     StockCode VARCHAR(20),
     Description TEXT,